mmann1123/pyGIS/pygis/_build/html/_sources/docs/e_summarize_vector.md

 ----------------

-# Point Density Measures - Point Counts & Kernel Density
+# Point Density Measures - Counts & Kernel Density

 Summary operations are useful for aggregating data, whether it be for analyzing overall trends or visualizing concentrations of data.
 Summarizing allows for effective analysis and communication of the data as compared to simply looking at or displaying points, lines, and polygons on a map.